 Signs That Your Thermostat Is Old

 Your thermostat, like all other systems, will age and become obsolete.
 Most home thermostats have a ten-year lifespan.
 However, as newer, more efficient thermostats hit the market, you may need to replace yours sooner.
-Following are signs that your thermostat is old.
+The following are signs that your thermostat is old:

 1) Defective Thermostat Readings